Honors and Awards:

 Entrepreneurship & Other Events

-10th International Conference on Intellectual Capital, Knowledge Management and Organisational Learning
+10th International Conference on Intellectual Capital, Knowledge Management and Organizational Learning

 The George Washington University